pavel-odintsov/fastnetmon/docs/PACKAGES_INSTALL.md

 ### It's your favorite place if you are hate any "installer scripts"

 So we spent so much time and would like to offer rpm and deb packages for all most popular distros!
-We have only x86_64 pakages.
+We have only x86_64 paсkages.

 Please be aware!
-It's beta packaegs builded for current (25 aug 2015) version of Git master!
+It's beta packaegs builded from current (25 aug 2015) version of Git master!

+Dear Debian and Ubuntu user, please do not panic if you got error from dpkg command about missing deps!
+It's OK!
+It will be fixed by second call of apt-get install -f.

 #### Ubuntu LTS 12.04